marcdinkum/racket-music/README.md

-This is a handy class for generating Lilypond outfrom from Racket.
+This is a collection of functions for music data manipulation and generating Lilypond files from Racket.

 http://www.lilypond.org/